 Architectural photography plays a significant role in the history of architecture and the history of art.
 Modern architecture with contributions from technology presents ample photographic opportunities.
 Probably one of the most approachable and accessible types may be vernacular architecture and photography.
 The long arm of architectural photography extends to archeology, building survey and restoration, urban studies, visual communications, and archival studies.
 The following few examples will relate to the extent of the reach of architectural photography.

 One of the keystones of architectural photography is perspective and subject approach, that is how we look at the architecture to convey specific ideas.
 The book goes into the importance of various angles from the frontal facade or planar to approaching the structure from different angles to emphasize or deemphasize various elements.
 In all this, we should not ignore the artistic expression in architectural photography.

 Below are four photographs, the same interior space photographed straight on and from the corners.
 (Shikoku Mura, Japan, 1979)

-The book starts getting into some technical nitty-gritty and offers extensive coverage of the kinds of perspective and how we may use them for different purposes.
-From a single-point perspective where the vanishing point recedes into the farther depths of the photograph, to multi-point perspective with three vanishing points presenting views of the work.
+The book starts getting into some technical nitty-gritty and offers extensive coverage of the kinds of perspectives and how we may use them for different purposes.
+From a single-point perspective where the vanishing point recedes into the farther depths of the photograph, to a multi-point perspective with three vanishing points presenting views of the work.
 Here is a unique single-point perspective from the dome of the Selimiye Mosque in Edirne.
 The very center of the image is the floor of the mosque!

 A detailed presentation of the subject gets into both perspective and lens distortion, which is an element that needs careful control in architectural photography.
-Note in the following photographs, how distance, about 2 miles or 3.2 km, practically eliminates any sense of perspective and objects getting close to the edges and corners get distorted.
+Note in the following photographs, how distance, about 2 miles or 3.2 km, practically eliminates any sense of perspective, and objects getting close to the edges and corners get distorted.

 Human Eye and How We See